 Ahsoka was Darth Vader’s main target for locating Obi-Wan, and Obi-Wan effectively served as her second mentor whilst she was Anakin’s apprentice.
 Since all three characters have a history with each other, there’s a chance they might cross paths somehow in the upcoming limited series.
 The fact that filming on Ahsoka recently got underway suggests that this theory is unlikely, but it's still interesting to speculate

 Recently we took a look around the web for other exciting theories to check out what Star Wars fans want to see in Obi-Wan Kenobi.

 Canadian director and writer Deborah Chow is at the helm of Obi-Wan Kenobi as director and showrunner.
 She’s directed episodes of some of the biggest TV shows of the past few years, including Better Call Saul, American Gods, The Man in the High Castle, Lost in Space, and, most notably, two episodes of The Mandalorian season 1.

 The series has been penned by English screenwriter and producer Joby Harold.
 Joby was an executive producer on Edge of Tomorrow, John Wick 3 and was a co-writer on Guy Ritchie’s 2017 fantasy epic King Arthur: Legend of the Sword.

-He also co-wrote Zack Snyder’s recent Netflix zombie heist, Army of the Dead, and is working on Paramount’s as-yet-untitled Bumblebee sequel which is set for release in 2022.
+He also co-wrote Zack Snyder’s recent Netflix zombie heist, Army of the Dead, and is working on Paramount’s as-yet-untitled Bumblebee sequel.